shsagir/play-area-sync/docs/install-laravel-5.md

 ## Get ready

 We assume you've already created a New App with fortrabbit.
-On your local machine you should have installed: [Git](/git), Composer and PHP of course.
+You should also have a [PHP development environment](/local-development) running on your local machine.

 ### Set the Apps root path